Darian Durant: 2009

-Durant entered the 2009 season as the club's starting quarterback, but head coach Ken Miller gave backup Jyles significant playing time as well.
-Durant made the most of his opportunity, becoming the first Roughrider quarterback to start all 18 games since Kent Austin, who last played for the club in 1993.
+Durant made the most of his opportunity, becoming the first Roughrider quarterback to start all 18 regular season games since Austin did it in 1992.
 Durant's consistency on the field was one of the reasons he earned the Roughriders' starting quarterback position, along with his ability to run for yards when his pass protection breaks down.
 Durant was named the Roughriders nominee for CFL Most Outstanding Player, and was selected a West Division All-Star at quarterback.
 He was also named the Roughriders' Wireless Age Most Popular Player.
-Durant led the Roughriders to the Grey Cup, where they were defeated by the Montreal Alouettes on a last second field goal.
-He finished the 2009 season with 4,348 passing yards and 501 rushing yards.
-Durant threw 24 touchdown passes during the season and also had 21 interceptions, leading the CFL.
-Heading into the 2010 season, Durant wanted to cut down on his interceptions, although he tried to be optimistic, "I throw 21 picks last year and I guarantee every guy with better stats than me wishes they were in the Grey Cup."